apple/coremltools/docs-guides/source/multifunction-models.md

 ct.utils.save_multifunction(desc, "combined_adpater_models.mlpackage")
 ```

-When loading the multifunction model, you can specify the
+When loading the multifunction model, you can specify the optional
-`function_name` to load the specific function and then do the prediction:
+`function_name` to load a specific function and then do the prediction.
+If `function_name` is not provided, the `default_function_name` field of the serialized multifunction model asset gets used to load the default function:

 ```python
 import numpy as np